mohibbinamir/mohibbinamir/README.md

-# Hi, I'm Mohib Bin Aamir
+# Hi, I'm Mohib Bin Aamir 👋

-I am a 2nd Year Computer Science undergraduate specialising in Data Analytics at Asia Pacific University of Technology and Innovation under a dual degree arrangement with De Montfort University.
+I am a Computer Science undergraduate at Asia Pacific University of Technology and Innovation (APU), with interests in **Artificial Intelligence, software development, and data analytics**.
+I enjoy building practical projects that combine programming, problem-solving, and real-world application.

-## About Me
-- Interested in Data Analytics, Software Development, and Technology-related roles
-- Skilled in Python, Java, SQL, and Object-Oriented Programming
-- Currently seeking internship opportunities
-- Based in Kuala Lumpur, Malaysia

-## Experience

-- **Data Entry Intern** — Al-Thaqlain Travel and Tours Private Limited (Jul 2024 – Sep 2024)
-  - Prepared and organized visa-related lists and records
-  - Entered and updated structured documentation accurately
-  - Supported administrative tasks related to data handling

-- **Private Tutor** — Self-Employed
-  - Provided academic support to O-Level students in Mathematics, Computer Science programming, pseudocode, and Visual Basic
-  - Guided students through technical and academic concepts using clear explanations and structured support
-  - Strengthened communication, patience, teaching, and problem-solving skills

-- **Security Head – Citizens Super Cup 2023** — The City School E-11 Campus Islamabad (Dec 2023)
-  - Managed gate security and supervised event security with my co-leader and team
-  - Also represented the college in the volleyball team and contributed to winning the event
-  - Strengthened leadership, teamwork, multitasking, coordination, and problem-solving skills

 ## Skills
 - Python